Fyffes Progress in Honduras

 How has Fyffes improved conditions at its melon farms?

-Fyffes appointed new management of its Honduran and Guatemalan melon farms in September 2021 and a new president of the Sol melon business.
-The new leadership has transformed Fyffes business, improving working conditions, health and safety, investment in the local community and providing employment opportunities during the off-season summer months.
+Fyffes appointed new management for its Honduran and Guatemalan melon farms in September 2021.
+The new leadership has transformed Fyffes business, improving working conditions, health and safety, investment in the local community, and providing employment opportunities during the off-season summer months.

 WAGES AND BENEFITS